 A third generation Caper, he is the oldest son of Michael and Dee Sciarra.
 Brendan spent his early years living in Wildwood with his brother Chris until the family eventually settled in Lower Township.
 The importance of hard work and community was impressed upon Brendan early in life.
-His grandmother Helen Sciarra was a fierce environmental advocate, her activism inspired a young Brendan to volunteer with numerous environmental groups such as Sierra Club and the World Wildlife Foundation.
+His grandmother Helen Sciarra was a fierce environmental and community advocate.
+Her activism inspired a young Brendan to volunteer with numerous environmental groups such as Sierra Club and the World Wildlife Foundation.
 When he wasn’t writing his Congressman or running around the county seeking to “Save the Turtles,” he worked at his father’s surf and skate store breaking down boxes of delivered inventory.

 Brendan is a graduate of St. Ann’s Regional Grade School and Wildwood Catholic High School where he excelled at cross country running and tennis.
 During his high school years, he worked at Monzo’s Restaurant in Diamond Beach.
 This is where he would meet his future wife Robin a fellow busperson.
 Ever the entrepreneur, during his senior year, with one lawn mower, a weedwhacker, and an old Toyota pickup truck he started his first business, Island Landscaping.
 Although he earned a full scholarship for tennis to Mount St. Mary’s University his entrepreneurial spirit compelled him to leave after a semester to focus on his business.

-Through sheer hard work, determination, and a hands-on philosophy of no job is to small, Brendan would go on to launch several keystone businesses in Wildwood.
+Through sheer hard work, determination, and a hands-on philosophy of no job is to small, Brendan would go on to launch several keystone businesses in Wildwood creating hundreds of year-round jobs.
 A self-described “workaholic,” friends describe his work ethic as “unparalleled.”
 He credits much of his success to the values of family, hard work, and perseverance ingrained in him by family.
 His maternal grandparents Trish and Mario Lenza owned and operated the old Alton Motel and English Grill in Wildwood, achieving the American Dream.
 His paternal grandfather David “Poppi” Sciarra came to Wildwood from Italy and started a concrete business only to have it washed away during the infamous storm of ’62.
 His grandfather bounced back, and those values continue to drive Brendan today.

-As the owner-operator of three landmark eateries, Brendan has been credited with the revitalization of Wildwood.
+As the owner-operator of three landmark businesses, Brendan has been credited with the revitalization of Wildwood.
 His decision to run for Freeholder is rooted in his deep commitment to enhancing the County he’s called home his entire life and a firm belief his real-life experiences as a citizen, small businessman, and community leader can be a valuable asset to county government.
 Like everything else Brendan has created he is excited to bring his tenacious work ethic, vision, and common business sense to the Freeholder Board to improve county government making it more efficient, transparent, and responsive to taxpayers.
 Brendan believes government should work for the taxpayer not just the well-connected.